chrisbrickey/firework-fun/docs/README.md

 ### Architecture and Technologies

-This project will be implemented with the following technologies:
+In this project I planned to implement the following technologies, but later made the design decision to write the entire app in vanilla JavaScript:

 - Vanilla JavaScript for overall structure and game logic
 - `Easel.js` with `HTML5 Canvas` for DOM manipulation and rendering